Molecule mining

-This page describes mining for molecules.
-Since molecules may be represented by molecular graphs this is strongly related to graph mining and structured data mining.
+Molecule mining is the process of data mining, or extracting and discovering patterns, as applied to molecules.
+Since molecules may be represented by molecular graphs, this is strongly related to graph mining and structured data mining.
 The main problem is how to represent molecules while discriminating the data instances.
 One way to do this is chemical similarity metrics, which has a long tradition in the field of cheminformatics.